kallu/save-screen-captures/README.md

 # OSX application for setting screen capture folder

+Note that you can [set the screen capture folder](https://www.macworld.co.uk/how-to/change-where-mac-screenshots-saved-3682381/) when using the native Screenshot -application, but if you are taking screen captures with keyboard shortcut
+<kbd>Shift</kbd><kbd>Command</kbd><kbd>4</kbd>, it can be handy to have Finder toolbar icon
+for setting tge save folder.

 ### Index
 * ```Save Screen Captures.app``` - Automator application that sets folder for screen captures.
 * ```Save Screen Captures Action.workflow``` - Finder Quick Action workflow to set folder for screen captures.